9 Types of Blackbirds Found in Oregon! (ID Guide)

 The population of these highly social birds has decreased dramatically over the years.
 It was estimated they had a few million birds in the 1930s, which is now only around 300,000 individuals.

-The reason for their extreme decline is the loss of their preferred habitat, which are wetlands.
+The reason for their extreme decline is the loss of their preferred habitat, which is wetlands.
 Many of these areas have been drained and converted to agricultural areas such as orchards, vineyards, and wheat fields.

 -